-History – The caves temple of Badami dedicated to hindu gods and Jain tirthanakaras were built by Chalukya kings.
-There are a few temples in the fort of badami.
-The Jain cave temples are on the hillocks opposite to the fort.
-The images of Bhagwan Parshwanath, Bhagawan Mahavir and Gautam Swami are in the 4th cave.
-This cave temple is 31 feet wide and 16 feet deep in the rocks. this is also known as men basdi.
-The pillars of this cave are artiscally decorated by images of lotus, flowers, makar, mithun and apsaras.
+History – The caves temple of Badami dedicated to Hindu gods and Jain Tirthankaras and were built by Chalukya kings.
+There are a few temples in the fort of Badami.
+The Jain cave temples is the last and 4th set of caves found on the hillocks opposite the fort.
+The images of Bhagwan Parshwanath, Bhagawan Mahavir, and Bahubali Swami are in the 4th cave.
+This cave temple is 31 feet wide and 16 feet deep in the rocks. this is also known as Mena Basadi.
+The pillars of this cave are artistically decorated by images of lotus, flowers, makar, Mithun, and apsaras.
 The image of Bhagwan Mahavir is in the center.
-There is a 8 feet high idol of Bhagwan Adinatha in the Kayotsarga posture along with the choubis tirthankaras sourrounding it and the images of Yaksha and yakshi.. the other idol of 8 feet is of Bhagwan Suparsvanath and a female devotee image (Jakkava, who observed sallekhana) is at the feet of the Tirthankara.
+There is an 8 feet high idol of Bhagwan Adinatha in the Kayotsarga posture along with the Choubis Tirthankaras surrounding it and the images of Yaksha and Yakshi, the other idol of 8 feet is of Bhagwan Suparsvanath and a female devotee image (Jakkavae, who observed sallekhana) is at the feet of the Tirthankara.

 We can find the idols of Lord Bahubali and Parshwanath opposite each other.

 Bahubali Carvings – The idol of Bhagwan Bahubali flanked by his sisters Brahmi and Sundari is also very impressive has hairs coming up to his shoulders.
 It belongs to the end of 6th century A.D.
 Opposite to the Bahubalis an idol of Parshwanath.